 If you are struggling with any of this steps, you do not know how to write a CV and motivation letter, need some advice, contact us at email@example.com or fill our form, we are happy to assist you :)

 Cannot you wait to be an ESC volunteer?
-Do you need more information?
+Or do you need more information?

 Join to the General Online Training: it is an open-access training, via the Solidarity Corps site, for all registered candidates and participants.
 Modules include “The mission of the European Solidarity Corps”, “Roles and responsibilities of participants”, “Inter-cultural awareness”, “Health and safety” and more.